almarkov/quest/README.md

 sudo /home/pi/projects/my_project.a &
 ```

 Replace "sudo /home/pi/projects/my_project.a &" with the commands you want carried out.
 The "&" means do the command in the background.

 Note that when executing a command without logging is as a user you can't depend on any path or environment variables so you must provide full paths to everything.

 Save it by pressing Ctrl+X, " Y", ENTER

-This script needs to be made executable by typing this :
+This script needs to be made executable by typing this:

 ```bash
 sudo chmod 755 script_auto_run
 ```

 You can test the script works by typing
 ```bash
 /home/pi/bin/script_auto_run
 ```
 Setting it to be run
 To launch the script at start-up edit the “rc.local” file needs to be edited.
 ```bash
 sudo nano /etc/rc.local
 ```
 Add the following line:

 ```bash
 /home/pi/bin/script_auto_run
 ```
 Save it by pressing Ctrl+X, " Y", ENTER

 Re-boot your RPi and it will run.

 # omxplayer install
 ```bash
 sudo apt-get update
 sudo apt-get -y install omxplayer